openstack-infra/system-config/doc/source/git.rst

 Overview
 ========

-The OpenStack git repositories are hosted on a pool of CentOS servers with the EPEL repository that includes the cgit package.
+The OpenContrail git repositories are hosted on a pool of CentOS servers with the EPEL repository that includes the cgit package.
 They are served up via https using cgit and via git:// by git-daemon behind HAProxy which handles load balancing across the nodes.